keeeshore/star-wars-app/README.md

 <li> Using CRA and redux setup provided by https://redux-toolkit.js.org for easy startup, building from scratch using webpack is possible but not mentioned in task.
 <li> API for getting list of people https://swapi.dev/api/people/ already contains each persons details, therefore not required to make another API call to fetch person details.
 <li> People, Person and Films are stored as separate states in Redux.
-<li> Showing different apporaches of async implementions (in People and Film)
+<li> Shows different approaches of async implementations (in People and Film)

 #### Things to do